-The letter should be as personal as possible, so address it to the person or people judging, given that you know their name(s); you can often find this info in the submission guidelines, or somewhere else on their site.
-If you don’t know, keep it simple and use “Dear Editor(s)/Judge(s)”.
+The letter should be as personal as possible, so address it to the person or people judging, given that you know their name(s); you can often find this info in the submission guidelines, elsewhere on their site.
+If you don't know, keep it simple and use "Dear Editor(s)/Judge(s)."

 Sample cover letter